Women and Feminine Tarot Cards

 The Star pours water where it is most needed: in a dying lake in a desert or dried out land.
-Just like she brings back good luck and protection in difficult moments of our lives.
+She brings back good luck and protection in difficult moments of our lives.

-She is the opposite feminine energy to the one we find on the Moon card: she’s a healer, a good witch, a nurse.
+She is the opposite feminine energy to the Moon: she’s a healer, a good witch, a nurse or a friend.

 Spiritual, devoted and brave, the Star ensures that dreams will come true, diseases will heal and broken hearts mend.
 She is also a card that speaks of faith, divine protection, creative talents and romantic love.